JINSCOP/ngx-app-frame/DEV_DOCS.md

  - describe framework and demo dependencies
  - create a new component guide
  - usage guide
- - move ngx-app-frame-icons in separate repository
+ - move oliveui-icons in separate repository